What is Configuration Testing? Example Test Cases

 The above test cases are for one model, and the same has to be tested with all the models available in the market by setting them up in a test lab which is difficult.
 Hence, it is advisable to outsource the hardware configuration testing to organizations which specializes them.

-Configuration Testing should be given with equal importance like other testing types.
+In Software Engineering, Configuration Testing should be given with equal importance like other testing types.
 Without configuration testing being performed it is difficult to analyze the optimal system performance and also software might encounter compatibility issues that it is supposed to run on.